ameily/pypsi/README.rst

 .. image:: https://travis-ci.org/ameily/pypsi.svg?branch=master
   :target: https://travis-ci.org/ameily/pypsi

 Develop extensible and powerful command line interface shells with minimal code.
-Want to jump straight into the API?
-Take a look at :doc:`pypsi.tutorial`.

 Python Pluggable Shell Interface, or pypsi, is a framework for developing command line based shell interfaces, akin to bash or csh.
 It is intended to be a replacement for the builtin Python ``cmd`` module.

-Pypsi is targetted towards both rapid prototype interfaces and large stable shells.
+Pypsi is targeted towards both large scale and rapid prototype interface shells.
 The bootstraping code is very small with very little boilerplate.
 Pypsi ships with a great deal of capabilities out of the box, all of which can be used or ignored.
 Pypsi is pluggable which allows commands, features, and plugins to be developed independently in their own source files and/or Python classes.
 This results in a very clean source repository.
-The actual code to setup and run the shell is exetremely small, on the order of ~20-50 lines of code.
+The actual code to setup and run the shell is extremely small, on the order of ~20-50 lines of code.

 Pypsi, at its core, is pluggable.
 There are many hooks that allow plugin authors to extend and modify the core behavior of pypsi.
 Commands are isolated classes